Back to Category List

 - Must be able to pass criminal/background clearance

 Benefits: CRF takes your dedication seriously and provides benefits to help you balance your work life and your personal life.
-Our full-time (30 hours or more) staff earn 24 days of PTO per year plus generous holiday schedules.
-In addition, we offer top-of-the-line medical insurance, dental plans, paid life insurance, vision plans and really generous retirement benefits.
+For full-time staff (30 hours or more), we offer top-of-the-line medical insurance, dental plans, paid life insurance, vision plan, retirement benefits, and generous PTO (Paid Time Off).
 We also provide access to student loan repayment/forgiveness programs for graduates.

 Be a part of our vibrant non-profit organization and make a difference